tenzen-y/ansible-rook-ceph/docs/trouble_shoot.md

 In default, volume group is created to use 'scsi' storage devices by lvm2.

-If you use 'nvme' or 'ata' storage drive, you must edit file, 'role/topolvm/tasks/install_lvm2.yaml'.
+If you use 'nvme' or 'ata' storage device, you must edit file, 'role/topolvm/tasks/install_lvm2.yaml'.

 Method to check using device type.